 - Coast Guard approved fire extinguisher

 From all of us here at Boat and RV Accessories, we hope you have a fun and safe summer out on your boat this summer!
-If you have more questions about boat accessories to make sure your boat is safe this summer, contact our team of boat specialists today!
+If you have more questions about boat accessories to make sure your boat is safe this summer, contact our team today!